-Prerequisites: 78 credits including AK/POLS 3580 6.0 or, for students with equivalent preparation, permission of the Coordinator of Political Science.
+Prerequisite: 78 credits including AK/POLS 3580 6.0 or, for students with equivalent preparation, permission of the undergraduate program director.

 AK/POLS 4180 6.0 Research Seminar in International Political Economy.
 Advanced study of the actors, processes and issues in the politics of international economic relations.
 Special emphasis is placed on the role of multinational corporations, contemporary imperialism, evolving world trade patterns and the international division of labour.